Frequently Asked Questions

 What are some useful links?

-- My.Seneca - Access your course material, webmail, and important news and information about the College.
+- My.Seneca - Access your course material, webmail, and important news and information about Seneca.

-- Password Service - The College requires you to update your log in password every 45days.
+- Password Service - Seneca requires you to update your login password every 180 days.

 - Student Centre - You can check your final grades, change your mailing address and see your timetable.

-- Library Website - Your link to access free to online articles, journals, books etc.
+- Library Website - Your link to access free online articles, journals, books and etc.